Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 ## Consolidated reporting view

-For the customer report, roll the layers into a single maturity table — **with an explicit coverage status per cell**, because a zero means nothing until it is labeled *verified clean* (telemetry present, finding absent), *not measured* (telemetry gap — itself a finding), or *not applicable* (resource absent):
+For the report, roll the layers into a single maturity table — **with an explicit coverage status per cell**, because a zero means nothing until it is labeled *verified clean* (telemetry present, finding absent), *not measured* (telemetry gap — itself a finding), or *not applicable* (resource absent):

 | Layer | Coverage status | Quantum-vulnerable footprint | Classical weaknesses found | Migration blockers | Data lifetime risk (HNDL) |
 |---|---|---|---|---|---|